 All of the vaccines that are currently required by the state for children to attend school are from the official recommendations from the American Academy of Pediatrics and Centers for Disease Control and Prevention (CDC).
 All of these vaccines are safe and well-tolerated and are very important to keep your children and the children around them free of these preventable diseases.
 Any vaccine can have potential side effects, and if any do occur, these are typically mild and short-lived.
 There are also some vaccines that are recommended but not required by the state, most notably Hepatitis A, influenza and HPV (Human Papilloma Virus) vaccines.

-For the current schedule of vaccinations for preschool- and school-aged children, I suggest you visit the CDC website at www.cdc.gov/vaccines.
+For the current schedule of vaccinations for preschool- and school-aged children, I recommend visiting the CDC website at cdc.gov/vaccines.

 The PA State Requirements include all that are on the CDC list except for the Hepatitis A, influenza and HPV vaccines.